AbstractSDK/cw-orchestrator/docs/src/interchain/index.md

 Because of its asynchronous and decentralized nature, the **I**nter-**B**lockchain **C**ommunication protocol makes developing and debugging applications more difficult than simple blockchain transactions.
 Cw-orch simplifies those tasks by providing developers tools, full testing environments and standard interfaces to interact with applications that leverage IBC capabilities.

-Here are a few examples of what cw-orch allows:
+Here are a few examples of what cw-orchestrator allows:

 ## Interchain packet following
 Using some simple tools, one can follow the execution of IBC packets through their whole lifetime (*Receive*, *Acknowledge* or *Timeout*).